 - Lenders will want proof of income including pay stubs, W-2s, and at least two years of tax returns.

 Compare identical loans to each other before you get started.
 Ask for an estimate from each lender—they're required to provide them to you under TRID rules.

 Before Talking to a Mortgage Lender

-If you haven't yet filed your tax return for last year, then find the two previous year's of tax returns.
-Make copies.
-Include all schedules.
-Tip: Make sure the tax returns are signed by you and dated.
+If you haven't yet filed your federal tax return yet for last year, find the two previous years' returns.
+Make copies, and be sure to include all schedules.

 Ask About Upfront Costs

 Many lenders will request a fee so they can get a copy of your credit report, but some don't.
 Appraisal and credit report fees are generally paid when you're ready to accept the loan, not when you're qualifying.